 More example commands in Pro-tips for workflows.

 Reconnecting your dbt project to use dbt Cloud's native integration with GitHub, GitLab, or Azure DevOps

 Once you're in the repository page, click Edit and then click Disconnect Repository at the bottom.

 Select the GitHub, GitLab, or AzureDevOps tab and reselect your repository.
-That should complete the setup and enable you to use webhooks in your jobs configuration.
+That should complete the setup of the project and enable you to set up a dbt Cloud CI job.

 Error messages that refer to schemas from previous PRs